yrooo/barlink2/MIGRATION_GUIDE.md

-# MongoDB to Supabase Migration Guide
+# Migration Guide: MongoDB to Supabase

+## Overview
-This guide provides step-by-step instructions for migrating your Next.js job board application from MongoDB to Supabase with PostgreSQL.
+This guide helps you migrate from MongoDB with manual email verification to Supabase with built-in authentication and PostgreSQL database.

+## Current Status

+### ✅ Completed
+- Fixed API routes to use correct table names (`users` instead of `profiles`)
+- Updated authentication provider structure
+- Environment variables configured
+- Development server running at http://localhost:3000

+### 🚨 **CRITICAL: Database Setup Required**

+Your Supabase database tables are **not yet created**.
+You must complete this step first before testing any functionality:

 ## 📋 Migration Overview